Controls on the ocean response to idealized Antarctic meltwater input

 \statement The amount of meltwater that Antarctica releases into the ocean is expected to increase in the future.
 This study looks at uncertainties in how the ocean responds to Antarctic meltwater using an idealized single-basin ocean model.
 We show that the ocean model resolution and parameter values, as well as the depth of meltwater injection, affect the simulated ocean response.
-These results have implications for projections of ocean circulation and sea level changes.
+These results indicate potential sources of uncertainty in projections of ocean circulation and sea level changes due to Antarctic meltwater.